cfretty/cfretty.github.io/_posts/2023-01-24-work-intake.md

 tags: [doctools,intake,program management,projects,technical program manager]  # TAG names should always be lowercase
 image:
   path: /assets/img/doorwelcome.jpg
-  alt:  door with welcome sign
+  alt:  threshold with a welcome sign
 ---
 <!-- excerpt -->
 *A process I developed at my last job.
 As technical program manager for the tools team, I needed to ensure we were focusing on the right work and seeing projects through to completion.
 Before this process, the team played whack-a-mole, targeting whatever new work popped up.
 There was no visibility into what the tools team was working on.
 There was no process to evaluate and prioritize incoming work requests.*